Kellie-Jay Keen-Minshull: United Kingdom and United States

 In March 2022, Keen led a group protesting the inclusion of Lia Thomas at the NCAA Division I Women's Swimming Championship in Atlanta, also appearing on Tucker Carlson Tonight.
 On 19 June, Keen-Minshull and approximately 60 supporters held a rally in Bristol, which was met by approximately 100 counter-protestors organised by Bristol Against Hate.
 On 18 September, a rally in Brighton organised by Keen-Minshull as part of a speakers tour was met by hundreds of counter-protesters.
 Sussex police reported three arrests.

 On 16 October, Keen-Minshull began a series of public speaking events organised by Standing for Women in the United States that were intended to tour eleven cities, starting in Los Angeles.
 In Los Angeles and the second stop in San Francisco, few supporters attended, and there were no counter-protesters nor police at the events.
 Keen-Minshull said threats from Antifa led her to cancel the speakers for an event in Portland, Oregon.
 In a video published on Twitter, an attendee at the Portland event was hit in the face with a pie.
 On 5 February 2023, Keen-Minshull organised a "Let Women Speak" protest in Glasgow's George Square in response to the passage of the Gender Recognition Reform (Scotland) Bill and the Isla Bryson case; hundreds of protesters and counterprotestors attended, and the counterprotestors were organised by the Cabaret Against The Hate Speech.

+In May 2026, Keen-Minshull was a speaker at the "Unite the Kingdom" rally organised by Tommy Robinson.
+At the rally she called for the removal of Islam from classrooms and parliament.